EidanU/La-Belle-Assiette_Catalogue/README.md

 - npm run all

-After that juste go on this url :
+To finish, just go on this url and enjoy! :

 - http://localhost:3000/